MariskaZeta/note-taker-pro/README.md

 * Node.js
 * Express.js

-## Github
+## Links
-Here is the link to the GitHub URL-
+Here is the link to the deployed application:

-## Video
+Here is the link to the GitHub URL:
-Here is the link to the command line video demonstration:
+Here is the clone url to the GitHub repository:

 ## Screenshots